‘Swing Time’, Part One, Chapter 2

 ALONZO

-Now Roger.
+Now, Roger.
 It’s good she has that spirit.
-I wouldn’t mind seeing that in you or in Arthur more often from time to time.
+I wouldn’t mind seeing that in you as well as Arthur more often.

 ROGER